davguij/darling-ai-llm/docs/building/without-network-volume.md

-## Building the Worker with a Network Volume
+## Building the Worker without a Network Volume

 This is the simpler option.
 No network volume is required.
 The entire application will be stored within the Docker image but will obviously create a more bulky Docker image as a result.